diana-bergstrom/anthony-rendon-2023/README.md

 ### Part 2

-I performed data analysis using Python on data I collected from the first 26 games of the 2023 season to generate visualizations of the Los Angeles Angels' team statistics when Anthony Rendon leads off an inning
+Created visualizations of the Los Angeles Angels' team statistics when Anthony Rendon leads off an inning with data from [fangraphs](https://www.fangraphs.com/teams/angels)

 * to_datetime()
 * sum()